Arriving at King's

 International applicant queries

-Please check the grey deadlines table, then see the decisions section on the Applicant Information page
+Please check the application process section for anything you still need to do, then see the decisions section in the Applicant Information.

 Please see this information on our transcript page.